 To roll a joint, you’ll need a grinder, some of your favorite bud, rolling papers, and (optionally) a rolling tray.
 You can also use tips and filters (known as crutches) for a more comfortable smoke, a packing tool for a more efficient burn, and a lighter to spark up with.
 If you can’t roll by hand and don’t want to learn to do it by hand, you can always use a rolling machine for an easy 3-step joint.

 How to roll a joint

-- Grind your bud — Use a grinder to break your bud down into shake, taking care not to overgrind.
+1. Grind your bud — Use a grinder to break your bud down into shake, taking care not to overgrind.
 You want to make sure there are no large lumps, but also that your weed isn’t ground to powder.
 Drier flowers work best, as sticky ones can gunk up your papers and stick to your hands while you’re trying to roll.

-- Make a filter or use a crutch — Thin cardboard and business cards make great crutches.
+2. Make a filter or use a crutch — Thin cardboard and business cards make great crutches.
 Simply tear off a strip, fold it in a small zig zag and then roll it into a cylinder.
 Whether you buy one or make one is up to you, just be sure to add it to one end of the joint before you roll it up.
 For more detailed information, check out our guide on how to make a crutch.

 4. Shape the joint — Shape your joint and roll it.
 Pinch the paper between your fingers and roll it back and forth until the cannabis finds its final cylindrical or conical shape.
 The aim here is to mould the weed into shape so that it’s easier to roll it into the perfect shape.

 6. Finish the joint — Stand the joint up crutch side down and pack the end of the joint to ensure it’s as compact as the rest of the joint.
 You can use a pen or a packing tool.
 Then close the end of the joint with a twist to prevent it from spilling.